joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## Knowing what has 'focus'

-If the website you're testing does not include clear focus styles, you'll find it hard to identify keyboard issues.
-If this is the case, you can force focus style for the page &mdash; this involves overriding the authored CSS for any given page to ensure you can see which element is in focus.
+If the website you're testing does not include clear focus styles, you'll find it hard to spot keyboard issues.
+You can force focus styles for a page &mdash; this involves overriding the authored CSS for any given page with a nice, clear indicator.
 To force focus styles you can install a simple tool called a 'bookmarklet'.
 These are tools which you can switch on via your web browser to perform simple tasks.

 Head to the link below and follow the instructions to install the bookmarklet for forced focus styles:

 <a href="https://www.pauljadam.com/bookmarklets/focus.html">Force / show keyboard focus style</a>

-Once installed, you can then see what receives focus and you can then consider whether this is correct.

-It's likely you'll find things which are visually hidden but which still receive keyboard focus.
+It's likely certain elements can be reached even though the designer intends for them to be hidden.
 This is quite common for carousel components, navigation menus and overlay content.
 This suggests the keyboard experience wasn't designed and tested effectively.

 ## Logical order

 While completing the previously outlined checks, you should also check whether the order that you move through the page using a keyboard is logical.
-For example, does the keyboard order make it hard to understand the information &mdash; does it affect the understanding of the key information / is it illogical?
-For example, if you move to a 'Submit' button and then backwards to the start of a list of form inputs, this would not be a logical order.
+For example, does the order match the intention of the visual design and could it negatively affect the understanding of the key information.
+For example, if you were to move to a 'Submit' button at the end of a form and then backwards to the start of the form inputs, this would not be a logical order.

 ## Voice recognition

 When we test for keyboard accessibility we often end up finding improvements for a wider variety of input approaches &mdash; including voice input.
-For example, if a carousel component does not have 'Previous' and 'Next' button controls included, this most likely presents a barrier for people who cannot complete swiping gestures to show new content.
-But, it also makes it harder for people using voice recognition software.
-Without a control on screen whose name is visible, or at least can be guessed, it is tricky for someone using voice recognition to know what verbal command to use.
-However, if there's a control with button-like sttyling which contains the word 'Previous' I can speak "Click previous" (or similar) with more certainty.
+For example, if a carousel component does not have 'Previous' and 'Next' button controls, it makes it harder for people using voice recognition software.
+Without a control on screen whose name is visible, or at least can be guessed, it is hard for someone using voice recognition to know what verbal command to use to interact.
+However, if there's a control which looks like a button and contains the word 'Next' I can speak "Click next" (or similar) and reveal more content from the carousel.

+Of course, in this example the website visitor actually wants to interact with a carousel which might require some suspention of disbelief unless the website happens to the BBC or Netflix.

 ## Developer tools - active expression